lynnnn05/HKMU-Smart-Campus-IoT-Hub/README.md

 **Objective:** To self-study and implement an advanced Data Structure and Algorithm (strictly beyond the lecture syllabus) to solve a real-world routing problem.

+### 🎬 Introduction Video
+Welcome to the **HK Smart Ambulance Navigator**.
+Watch our 5-minute project demonstration and algorithm walkthrough below:

 ### 📌 Problem Definition
 When dispatching ambulances to hospitals, standard linear data structures cannot model a complex, congested city grid.
 This task builds a dynamic routing engine capable of navigating around traffic bottlenecks.